-58. When assessing applications for Care Experienced bursary the appropriate categories for consideration are listed below.
-A more detailed explanation of these categories is set out in Annex C to this document:
+- 47. When assessing applications for Care-Experienced Bursary, the appropriate categories for consideration are listed below.
+A more detailed explanation of these categories is set out in Annex B of the Advisors' Notes document:

-- Adoption.

 - Foster Care.

 - Kinship Care.

 - Residential Care.

-- Compulsory Supervision Order with no condition of residence (Looked after at home).
+- Compulsory Supervision Order with no condition of residence (Looked after at home) (Previously known as a Supervision Requirement).

-- Compulsory Supervision Order with a condition of residence (Looked after away from home.
+- Compulsory Supervision Order with a condition of residence (Looked after away from home) (Previously known as a Supervision Requirement).

+- Permanence Order.